UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

     --privileged --group-add root \
     biodepot/bwb
 ```
 After the Bwb container is launched, go to link: http://localhost:6080/.
-(This is a visualizable platform of Bwb.)
+(This is a visualizable platform of Bwb)

-*fig of Bwb*
+*BWB figure*

 ### 2.3.
 Download DCI container images and Workflow
 To download DCI container image:
 ```